pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-10-25-power-up-your-anchors.md

 ### Priorities

-You’re now going to simplify setting priorities.
+Now, you're going to simplify setting priorities.
 To set a constraint’s priority in the current model, with anchors, you would need to do the following:

 ```swift
 let bWidth = b.widthAnchor.constraint(equalToConstant: 50.0)